 - –topic topic1: This tells Kafka the name of the topic you want to create.
 You can choose any name you like, as long as it is unique and does not contain any special characters.
 In this case, I have chosen topic1 as the name.

-IMPORTANT: The number you specify in the –replication-factor parameter, cannot be greater than the number of brokers you have in your Kafka cluster.
-So if you started only a one, single kafka broker, then you cannot have replication factor greater than 1.
+IMPORTANT: The number you specify in the –replication-factor parameter cannot be greater than the number of brokers you have in your Kafka cluster.
+So if you started only a one, single Kafka broker, then you cannot have a replication factor greater than 1.
 But if you start three brokers in a cluster, then you can specify replication factor 3.
 And each partition will have a copy in each broker.

 Once you execute the above command, a new Kafka topic should be created.